minozzi/minozzi.github.io/aboutme.md

 title: About me
 ---

 My name is William Minozzi.
-I'm sure there will be more content here later.
+I'm an associate professor of political science at Ohio State University.